 - Optional: If you like a spicy dressing, add 1/2 teaspoon crushed red pepper or a squirt of sriracha.

 What is Miso?

-- Miso is a paste that is made from soybeans (you can find varieties made from chickpeas or other grains as well), sea salt and a starter that produces the fermentation.
+- Miso is a paste that is made from soybeans (you can find varieties made from chickpeas as well), sea salt and a starter (made with rice, barely or another grain) that produces the fermentation.

-- It is a great digestive aid as it is a natural probiotic and restores beneficial bacteria in the intestines.
+- Miso paste is a great digestive aid as it is a natural probiotic and restores beneficial bacteria in the intestines.

 - Miso is a good source of B-Vitamins, protein and antioxidants.